celery/kombu/docs/userguide/consumers.rst

     ...     with conn.channel() as channel:
     ...         consumer = Consumer(channel, queue)

-Consumer needs to specify handler of received data.
-This handler specified in form of callback.
-Callback function is called by kombu library every time a new message is received.
-Callback is called with two parameters ``body`` containing deserialized data sent by producer and :class:`~kombu.message.Message` instance ``message``.
-User is also responsible for acknowledging of message when manual acknowledge is set.
+A consumer needs to specify a handler for received data.
+This handler is specified in the form of a callback.
+The callback function is called by kombu every time a new message is received.
+The callback is called with two parameters: ``body``, containing deserialized data sent by a producer, and a :class:`~kombu.message.Message` instance ``message``.
+The user is responsible for acknowledging messages when manual acknowledgement is set.

 .. code-block:: python